jamesdeal89/ARmagazines/README.md

 magazine in real life (Augmented Reality).
 It should follow and adapt to the movements and angling that the camera is taking footage from.

+### Who is the product for?
+I want to create this product to help the schools Media Studies department create new, innovative interactions for students GCSE, AS, and A level coursework.
+The coursework all involve creating either a magazine or a 'digipack' which also features a cover similar to a magazine.
+My product will allow them to deepen user imersion with their magazine or digipack while joining reality with digital.

 ### Already existing AR products:
 #### Example 1: IKEA Place
 ![IKEA Place example image](/assets/ikea.webp)